StilianKaridov/Java-Advanced/README.md

-# All exercises from Java Advanced course from SoftUni
+# All exercises from Java advanced course from SoftUni